'Jessica Jones' strips down a superhero as Marvel gets gritty on Netflix

 LOS ANGELES Marvel's first leading female superhero on-screen, "Jessica Jones," swigs whiskey out of a paper bag, relishes a scathing put-down, is not afraid to get dirty fighting villains and does what she pleases in a new Netflix series.

-Streaming all 13 episodes Friday on online streaming platform Netflix Inc, "Jessica Jones" follows the damaged, tough-talking private investigator Jones as she is tormented by Kilgrave, a villain with mind-control powers.
+Streaming all 13 episodes Friday on online streaming platform Netflix Inc (NFLX.O), "Jessica Jones" follows the damaged, tough-talking private investigator Jones as she is tormented by Kilgrave, a villain with mind-control powers.

 Played by Krysten Ritter, "Jessica Jones," who has the power of super-strength, is the first female superhero to headline her own Marvel show in a genre dominated by male characters.